grnet/synnefo/docs/cyclades-api-guide.rst

   {"firewallProfile": {"profile": "ENABLED"}}

+.. note:: Response body should be empty

-OS Compute Specific
+OS/Compute Specific
 ...................

-The following operations are meaningless or not supported in the context of Synnefo/Cyclades, but are parts of the OS Compute API:
+The following operations are meaningless or not supported in the context of Synnefo/Cyclades, but are parts of the OS/Compute API:

 * `Change Administrator Password <http://docs.openstack.org/api/openstack-compute/2/content/Change_Password-d1e3234.html>`_
 * `Rebuild Server <http://docs.openstack.org/api/openstack-compute/2/content/Rebuild_Server-d1e3538.html>`_